pdaian/parity/README.md

 To mine with multiple processes, you may run the command multiple times.

 You should see output that looks like:
+{u'jsonrpc': u'2.0', u'result': u'0xba7757361234d58004753ad3b9bcfa8ae9e9e94dbbffb515168ed830c37d8b30', u'id': 83}
+{u'jsonrpc': u'2.0', u'result': u'0x2', u'id': 83}
+{u'jsonrpc': u'2.0', u'result': u'0x68418a1d93d8001d87b01eb955cdd93fff04c1409ce91d11a2f074fc3bf4da08', u'id': 83}
+{u'jsonrpc': u'2.0', u'result': u'0x3', u'id': 83}

+The first line in the alternating sequence means that you've generated and submitted a transaction.
+The second shows the current latest blocknumber, in hex.
+Seeing this second number increment means your system has mined a block.
+This should be confirmed by viewing the output of the Parity command.

-If this is incrementing, congratulations, your instance is running successfully!
+If blocks are being mined, congratulations, your instance is running successfully!

 Running the Block Explorer